threeML/threeML/docs/installation.rst

    Tools.

 -  ROOT: ROOT is not required by 3ML, but it provides the Minuit2 minimizer which can be used in 3ML.
-If you have ROOT, make sure that this works before running the script:
+If you already have ROOT, make sure that this works before running the script:

    .. code:: bash